KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 No formal guidelines exist for making the HTML5 `<canvas>` element accessible.
 Yet the need to make canvas-based displays, animations and applications more accessible is widely accepted:
 + [Paul J. Adam's essay on `<canvas>` accessibility](https://pauljadam.com/demos/canvas.html) has been around for many years, and still remains accurate and relevant.
 + The [W3C community had lengthy discussions](https://www.w3.org/html/wg/wiki/AddedElementCanvas) around `<canvas>` accessibility while developing the specification.
 + Those discussions still continue, though intermittently.
-Fore example, these issues currently open on the [w3c/aria Github](https://github.com/w3c/aria/issues?q=is%3Aissue%20state%3Aopen%20canvas).
+For example, these issues currently open on the [w3c/aria Github](https://github.com/w3c/aria/issues?q=is%3Aissue%20state%3Aopen%20canvas).
 + Research into `<canvas>` element accessibility seems limited, if [the results of this Google search](https://www.google.com/search?sca_esv=0e7d64b0605ffa6f&udm=14&q=%22research%22+into+making+the+html5+canvas+element+more+accessible&sa=X&ved=2ahUKEwikx6TRk-GMAxWAQUEAHaFgFigQ5t4CegQIGRAB&biw=1342&bih=795&dpr=1) can be trusted.

 (Note that online searching for standards, essays and investigations around canvas accessibility is made harder by the existence of the [Canvas LMS](https://www.instructure.com/canvas) SAAS offering, used widely by schools and colleges.
 More recently [OpenAI launched a product called Canvas](https://openai.com/index/introducing-canvas/) which doesn't help the search for relevant information.
 Not forgetting, of course, the [Canva](https://www.canva.com/) design studio thing.)